 On October 30, 2020 Governor Roy Cooper continued an executive order extending (but not waiving) proof or immunization and health assessment documentation for North Carolina public schools.
 The intention of this action is to provide more time to students and families to get their required vaccines and health assessments completed.
 As a result all required immunizations and health assessments must be submitted by no later than December 30, 2020.

-Our district continues to regular discussions with Cabarrus Health Alliance officials, and we are continuing to adhere to updates and guidance provided by the State Health and Human Services Department and the Centers for Disease Control (CDC).Effective October 19, 2020 Cabarrus County Schools will operate on a modified Plan B for all grades.
-Plan C remains an option for families who have chosen to remain all virtual.Please note that all students' temperatures will be taken upon arrival at school and if symptoms or complaints of illness develop during the school day.
+Our district continues to have regular discussions with Cabarrus Health Alliance officials, and we are continuing to adhere to updates and guidance provided by the State Health and Human Services Department and the Centers for Disease Control (CDC).Please note that all students' temperatures will be taken upon arrival at school and if symptoms or complaints of illness develop during the school day.
 In the event of a student exhibiting symptoms of COVID-19 the student will be brought to a designated isolation area and remain under the supervision of an adult and evaluated by a nurse.
 Parents will be directed to pick up the student.
-Parents will subsequently informed on when students will be permitted to return to school.
+Parents will subsequently be informed of when students will be permitted to return to school.

 Parents and community members may wish to consult the Department of Health and Human Services Reference Guide for Presumptive or Confirmed Cases of COVID 19.Here are a few reminders of things you can to do help prevent the transmission of communicable diseases:

 Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.